OriginProtocol/origin-dollar/README.md

 # Origin DeFi's OTokens: Origin Dollar (OUSD) and Origin Ether (OETH)

-For more details about the product, checkout [our docs](https://docs.oeth.com).
+For more details about the product, check out [our docs](https://docs.oeth.com).

 ---